feldtsen/pointy-dit212/SDD.md

 ## 5. Quality

 The application is tested using unit tests with the framework JUnit.
 These tests can be found under project/src/main/test.

+The project is also integrated with Travis (https://travis-ci.org/), to automatically run all tests when pushing or doing pull requests.
+This ensures no commits merged to master causes tests to fail.

+Link to our travis for our project: https://travis-ci.com/github/feldtsen/pointy-dit212

 The game has also been thoroughly game tested by playing the different levels and manually testing the functionality described by the different user stories.

 ## 6. References
 - JavaFX - https://openjfx.io/